Raffa2s/T1ny_bl0om/README.md

 </p>

 ### General info
-In each folder you can find, moreover the mandatory file, a README in which are included the BOM list of the phisical object that you need and a little guide through the main step to complete the step.
+In each folder you can find, moreover the mandatory file, a README in which are included the BOM list of the phisical objects that you need and a little guide through the main steps to complete the each part.

 ## Author